RohitBandaru/rohitbandaru.github.io/_posts/2024-07-31-JEPA-Deep-Dive.md

 If the world model and cost are well behaved, gradient based optimization can be used to determine an optimal action sequence.
 If actions are discrete then dynamic programming methods such as beam search can be used.

 There are two different modes in the actor.
-These align with Kahneman’s System 1 and 2, that we mentioned earlier.
+These align with Kahneman’s System 1 and 2, which we mentioned earlier.

-**Mode 1 Reactive Behavior**: A policy module that computes an action from the state generated by perception and short term memory.
+**Mode 1 Reactive Behavior**: A policy module that computes an action from the state generated by perception and short-term memory.
 This module acts fast and produces simple decisions.
 A world model is needed to estimate the cost of an action.
 Without a world model the agent would have to perturb their actions which is not feasible.
 The world model can be adjusted after observing the next state.

 **Mode 2 Reasoning and Planning**: A sequence of actions along with predicted corresponding states is generated.
 From this sequence of states, a cost can be computed.
 Planning is done by optimizing the action sequence to minimize total cost.
 The action sequence is then sent to the effectors which execute at least the beginning of the sequence.
-The states and costs are stored in short term memory.
+The states and costs are stored in short-term memory.
 The sequence can be optimized through gradients since the cost and world model are differentiable.
 Dynamic programming can also be used.
 Planning in this setup is essentially inference time cost optimization.

 Agents may have multiple policy modules executing mode 1.
 In this design, the agent only has one world model, so mode 2 can only be run once.
 However, AIs could be designed to have multiple world models and mode 2 processes at the same time.
 This is similar to having multiple thoughts at the same time.
-However this would be very complicated in that the different modules would have to coordinate with the effectors and other modules to avoid conflicts.
+However, this would be very complicated in that the different modules would have to coordinate with the effectors and other modules to avoid conflicts.
 Also, this may be why humans don’t think like this.

 Policy modules can be learned to approximate actions from mode 2 reasoning.
 This is the process of learning a new skill.
-In humans system 2 thinking can be done through system 1 after enough learning.
+In humans, system 2 thinking can be done through system 1 after enough learning.
 For example, in chess, inexperienced players plan steps explicitly and simulate outcomes.
 Experienced players can instantly recognize patterns and make optimal moves.

 # Cost